BalaMurali0701/My-Learning-Journey/Coding/Codewars/Descending Order.md

     //Step 2: sort the array in descending order Collections.sort(n, Collections.reverseOrder());
 ```
 This step is having the honor of the easiest step in the problem.
 We are just calling the sort function and inside this function we are calling the reverseOrder function from collections.
 This will pretty much sort the arraylit in descending order.
+After sorting the n will become &emsp;&emsp;&emsp;&emsp;&emsp;`n = {5, 4, 3, 2}`.

 &emsp;&emsp; ***Step 3:***